Desktop VersionSite MapContact UsShare RSS

 Compliance

 Financial institutions are required to comply with the due diligence and reporting requirements in the Inland Revenue Ordinance (Cap.
-112) (IRO) and observe the Department’s Guidance for Financial Institutions which should be read to ensure consistency with the OECD’s Commentaries on the Common Reporting Standard (CRS), CRS-related FAQs and CRS Implementation Handbook.
+112) (IRO) and observe the Department’s Guidance for Financial Institutions which should be read to ensure consistency with the Commentaries on the Common Reporting Standard (CRS), CRS-related FAQs and CRS Implementation Handbook published by the Organisation for Economic Co-operation and Development (OECD).

 back to top